With 2020 at an end I’ve been considering plans for Libraries Hacked in 2021.

 I’d like to explore mental health and digital services.
 People often consider the best digital services to be those that achieve a function most efficiently, or simply.
 And there’s certainly beauty in that.
 But I’m not so sure anymore.

 Like going travelling and taking a bus, or a train.
 In theory the transport should be judged on how quickly, comfortably, and cheaply it gets you to your destination.
 But the reality becomes that sitting on the train, looking out the window with a coffee and some music, end up being the most enjoyable aspect of going away.
-I suspect the same can be true of using good digital services.
+I suspect the same is true of using good digital services.

 We don’t consider enough the mental health benefits of digital services, and how much pleasure they can give.
 With libraries we have such appreciation for physical aspects, smelling books, sitting quietly, community activities, all those great things.
 But there is as much in digital, and I’d like to think about that more.